 Design in context

-Whilst design can work to effectively convey the context of a written article, it must also take into account the reader's own context.
+While website design trends can work to effectively convey the context of a written article, it must also take into account the reader's own context.
 Someone sitting at their desk, or swiping their tablet will be in a different frame of mind to one settling down with or flicking through a print magazine.

 It may be the same words, but what the design communicates before you even begin to read has to relate what is in the article to what is around the reader when they encounter it.